ardiahm/bgreen/README.md

   Visualizes total emissions, category breakdowns, and month-over-month impact.

 - 🧩 **Experiment Mode**
-  Simulate business changes - like switching suppliers or reducing travel — and see how emissions shift instantly.
+  Simulate business changes - like switching suppliers or reducing travel - and see how emissions shift instantly.

+- 🧮 **Scenarios Functionality**
+  Apply custom sustainability “what-if” scenarios to your transaction data — such as reducing travel, switching suppliers, or cutting spending in certain categories — and visualize the resulting *kg CO₂e delta* across all business operations.

 - 💳 **Simulated Bank Accounts**
   Uses **Stripe Issuing (test mode)** to generate transaction streams from imaginary businesses for prototyping and analysis.